 The stability-field constraints on the Crystal Knob xenoliths correspond to a broad range of plausible lithospheric conductive geotherms.
 The hottest potential geotherm keeping the sample set within the spinel stability field is > 120 mW/m^2 at the surface.
 Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 conductive geotherm is the coolest that places all samples within the spinel stability field.
 The centroids of the Ca-in-olivine model age distributions broadly correspond to a range in surface heat flow from ~70 to 110 mW/m^2.

-Using a database of surface heat flows for North America [Blackwell and Richards, 2004], Erkan and Blackwell [2009] estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
-Based on projection of the TA98 temperature distribution onto our calculated steady-state geotherms, corresponding to model depths of ~45-55 km for the Crystal Knob sample set.
+Using a database of surface heat flows for North America, Erkan and Blackwell [2009] estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
+Projection of the TA98 temperature distribution onto our calculated steady-state geotherms yields model depths of ~45-55 km for the Crystal Knob sample set.
 This depth range is within the spinel stability field and falls near the center of the depth distributions extracted using Ca-in-olivine barometry.
+We discuss the accuracy of heat flow data further in Section 3.1

 Summary of depth constraints